Genivia/ugrep/README.md

 - #1 priority is quality assurance to continue to make sure ugrep has no bugs and is reliable

-- add new and updated features, including [indexing (in beta release state)](https://github.com/Genivia/ugrep-indexer)
+- add new and updated features, including [indexing (beta release)](https://github.com/Genivia/ugrep-indexer)

 - share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks) with the community, showing that ugrep is almost always faster than other grep tools